Delta bans pit bulls as service dogs due to safety concerns

 Delta bans pit bulls as service dogs

-ATLANTA — Delta Air Lines says it's no longer allowing passengers to fly with "pit bull type" dogs as service or support animals.
+Delta Air Lines says it's no longer allowing passengers to fly with "pit bull type" dogs as service or support animals, a policy that's being met with criticism by groups that train service dogs and the people who use them.

-The Atlanta-based airline describes its ban announced this week as an "enhancement" to its policy on animals in passenger areas.
-Delta also says it's limiting travelers to a single emotional support animal per flight.
-The changes take effect July 10.
+The Atlanta-based airline describes its ban as an "enhancement" to its policy on animals in passenger areas.
+Delta will also limit travelers to a single emotional support animal per flight.
+The changes, announced this week, take effect July 10.

+"It's a bit nuts because Delta is actually my preferred airline to fly with my service dog," said Fiona Gilbert of the San Francisco area, who said she flew about 300,000 miles with Delta in the past year with her pit bull-type dog, Koda.

+Gilbert has a degenerative neurological condition, and Koda can sense when she might have a seizure and then get help if needed, she said.

 The airline's statement says its new ban on pit bull type dogs responds to "growing safety concerns" after several employees were bitten.
 But the ban is prompting a social media backlash, and figuring out exactly which dogs fall under the policy could be a challenge.